 The management network and the vSAN network might be isolated from one another.
 For example, the management network might use vmk0 on physical NIC 0, while the vSAN network uses vmk2 on physical NIC 1 (separate network adapters for two distinct TCP/IP stacks).
 This configuration implies that the vSAN network has no default gateway.

-You can use static routes to resolve this issue.
 Define a new routing entry that indicates which path to follow to reach a particular network.
 For a vSAN network on a stretched cluster, you can add static routes to ensure proper communication across all hosts.

 Use the esxcli network ip route command to add static routes.